Brinklow Castle, a motte and bailey castle of Medieval date. The castle is still visible as a substantial earthwork. It is located at Brinklow.

 The remains of Hartshill Castle, which was originally built during the Medieval period.
 It is situated on the east side of Hartshill Hayes Country Park.

 Phase three of the building of Kenilworth castle included the Great Hall with cellars below, the 'Strong Tower' which housed the treasury, and the 'Saintlow Tower'.
 This phase of building began in about 1391 and continued into the 1570s.

-The remains of the gatehouse of Maxtoke Castle which was built during the Medieval period.
-It is situated 1km east of Castle Farm.
+The remains of Maxstoke Castle, which was built during the Medieval period.
+It was situated 1km east of Castle Farm.

 Castle Hill, a Medieval motte and bailey castle.
 The remains of the castle motte are visible as an earthwork.
 The site is located 200m west of Castle Hill Lane, Upper Brailes.

 Brandon Castle, the site of a Medieval castle, with associated castle keep and moat complex.
 Documentary evidence exists for some of its history, and some of the earthworks have been patially excavated.
 The castle is situated 300m south of Brandon.

 Phase two in the building of Kenilworth castle included the a great keep and a curtain wall with towers that were built during the mid to late 1100s and early 1200s.

 The site of a moat, a wide ditch surrounding a building, dating to the Medieval period.
 It is visible as an earthwork and is situated Whitacre Hall.

 Ratley Castle, a Medieval motte and bailey castle.
 The motte has been damaged by later quarrying for building material.
 The castle is located 250m west of the church at Ratley.